lavanack/laurentvanacker.com/Azure/Azure Virtual Desktop/Setup/Readme.md

 This class is used to defined the HostPool objects you want to deploy in Azure and the code will do the rest for you.
 > [!IMPORTANT]
-> These sample lines are the only lines you have to modify to deploy your own HostPool environment(s).
-You can also add more HostPools by adding more lines (with the same syntax) in the script ... or simply remove some lines if you don't want to deploy some HostPools.
-Feel free to customize the HostPool objects to your needs !
+> The only lines you need to change to set up your own HostPool environments are these sample lines.
+If you want to add more HostPools, just include more lines following the same format in the script.
+Conversely, you can delete lines if you don't want to deploy certain HostPools.
+You're encouraged to tailor the HostPool objects to suit your requirements!

 ### Required PowerShell Modules

-The script requires some PowerShell modules to be installed on the machine (ADDS Domain Controller) where you'll run the script.
-The script will check if the modules are installed and if not, it will install them for you.
+The script requires certain PowerShell modules to be present on the machine (ADDS Domain Controller) where the script will be executed.
+The script is designed to verify the presence of these modules and will automatically install them if they are not found.

 > [!WARNING]
 > In November 2023, I filled a bug (more details [here](https://github.com/Azure/azure-powershell/issues/23560)) on the 7+ version of the Az.Compute module preventing the successful run of the Azure Compute Gallery.
 When writing this documentation (March 2024), the bug was fixed in the version 7.1.2.
 I encourage you to use the 7.1.2 version (or later) of the Az.Compute module (and to uninstall all other versions).
 You can install it with the following PowerShell command line (from an elevated PowerShell Host):